Roninflex/roninflex-sniper/README.md

-Download Castiyel Vanity Sniper.zip
+Download Roninflex Sniper.zip

 Extract ZIP

 Open Install.bat to install the modules

-Fill in the requires spaces in Castiyel Vanity Sniper e.g Token, Webhook, etc.
+Fill in the requires spaces in Ronin Flex Sniper e.g Token, Webhook, etc.

 Install Python 3.12 AND ADD TO PATH